Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/api_listTags.md

 ## Example Use Cases

 - Quickly understand domain grouping of APIs before deeper exploration.
-- Pair with `searchApiDocumentation` using the returned tag:
+- Pair with `api.searchEndpoints` using the returned tag:

 ```json
 {